TTS Models

 For OpenAI you can refer to this article on how to find your voice ID.

 For ElevenLabs you can refer to this article on how to find your Voice ID or use their API to retrieve it.
 See their TTS Docs for more information.
+ElevenLabs does not support WebSocket streaming for the eleven_v3 model - instead, use the HTTPS REST endpoint (see example).

-We support any of ElevenLabsโ Turbo 2.5 voices to ensure low latency interactions
+We support any of ElevenLabs’ Turbo 2.5 voices to ensure low latency interactions

 For Cartesia you can use their API to retrieve a voice ID.
 See their TTS API Docs for more information.